GoodenoughPhysicsLab/physicsLab/README.md

 ```
 pip install physicsLab
 ```
-If you can```t wait to use some new features, the beta version can usually be found on Gitee
+If you can't wait to use some new features, the beta version can usually be found on Gitee

 ## Development environment
 Python 3.7.8, win7